Why Hire Us?

 Due to the sheer size and weight of commercial trucks, the results of a crash are often devastating.
 When a semi-truck collides with a passenger car, the occupants of the smaller vehicle are far more likely to suffer life-threatening injuries.
-In fact, the Insurance Institute for Highway Safety found that 97 percent of truck accident fatalities in a recent year were the occupants of passenger vehicles.
+In fact, the Insurance Institute for Highway Safety found that 97 percent of truck accident fatalities in recent years were the occupants of passenger vehicles.

 Commercial trucks that operate in South Carolina are subject to strict state and federal regulations.
 Truck owners and trucking companies have a duty to ensure that their vehicles are properly maintained and operated by a professional driver.
 When they fail to take the necessary safety precautions, they can be held liable for their carelessness.

 If you or a loved one were harmed in a commercial truck accident in the greater Orangeburg area, don’t give a recorded statement to the insurance company without consulting with one of Wilson Law Group’s experienced truck accident attorneys.
 You could be entitled to significant compensation for your physical, financial and emotional losses.

 The Wilson Law Group has a strong track record of success in South Carolina truck accident claims, including:

 - An $800,000+ verdict in a log truck accident in which the wheels of the truck came off and struck another truck, killing its driver.

 - A $650,000 settlement for a victim who needed surgery after a collision caused by a truck driver who made an improper turn.